Honeywell Heating Specialty Company

 At the same time, the company expanded its geographical reach, opening offices in Europe, South America, Africa, the Middle East, Asia, and New Zealand.
 Honeywell’s entry into the computer and software industry began in the 1950s with a partnership with Raytheon Corp.

-Did Honeywell Use Asbestos?
+How Did Honeywell Use Asbestos?

-Honeywell may have avoided asbestos controversy if it hadn’t merged with AlliedSignal.
+Honeywell may have avoided the asbestos controversy if it hadn’t merged with AlliedSignal.
 AlliedSignal was made up of several divisions and subsidiaries, including some that used asbestos at some point in their histories.

 Because asbestos is inexpensive, readily available, and effectively resists heat and fire, it was commonly used in refractory and other industries until the 1970s.

 Bendix, another company that came with AlliedSignal, also made automotive parts that contained asbestos.
-Clutch and brake components in particular were manufactured with asbestos to resist heat.
-These parts are required to withstand a lot of friction, which generates huge amounts of heat.
-Asbestos helped prevent overheating and fires.
+Clutch and brake components, in particular, were manufactured with asbestos to resist heat.

 Many workers were likely exposed to asbestos because of products made by Honeywell’s NARCO and Bendix companies.
-Employees that made the refractory products and car parts would have been directly exposed to asbestos in the course of their work; however, they were not the only ones put at risk.
+Employees who made the refractory products and car parts would have been directly exposed to asbestos in the course of their work; however, they were not the only ones put at risk.

 Types of workers affected by Honeywell’s products may have included: